Welcome to the Web Home of the William & Mary Wind Ensemble!

-Welcome to the web home of The William & Mary Wind Ensemble.
-The Wind Ensemble brings together some of the College’s most talented wind, brass and percussion players to perform the finest wind music from a repertoire that spans the 16th through the 21st centuries.
-Membership in the Wind Ensemble is open to all undergraduate and graduate students (music majors & non-music majors) by audition at the beginning of the school year.
+The Wind Ensemble brings together some of the College's most talented wind, brass, and percussion players to perform the finest wind music from a repertoire that spans the 16th through the 21st centuries.

 Who can join?

-Enrollment in the Wind Ensemble is open to all undergraduate and graduate students of the College of William & Mary.
+Enrollment in the Wind Ensemble is open to all undergraduate and graduate students (music majors & non-music majors) of the College of William & Mary.

 How do I join?